 Once you select an activity that catches your eye, it lists the highlights, what to expect, inclusions, exclusions, cancellation policies, what to know before you go (if there’s a dress code, timings, accessibility, etc.), and reviews.
-You purchase tickets through the app, and then emailed a ticket.
-I really love the convenience and the ease of navigating this app to find stuff to do.
+You purchase tickets through the app and then are emailed a ticket.
+I really love the convenience and ease of navigating this app to find stuff to do.

 Rick Steve’s Audio Europe

 Europe is soooo full of history.
 It’s great to go around and look at the sights, but learning the history behind them is a big part of the experience too.
 There are actually a lot of cities that have free walking tours — just google “[name of city] free walking tours,” and I’m sure plenty of options will pop up (but read the reviews before picking!).

 I did one in Budapest, and it was a really great experience!
 But sometimes, I didn’t want to walk with a crowd and just wanted to march to the beat of my own drum, so I used this travel app!
 Rick Steve’s Audio Europe gives you access to a number of free audio tours as well as some interviews, travel tips, and other information.